Batu Gajah railway station

-The new Batu Gajah railway station is a Malaysian railway station on the northeastern side of and named after the town of Batu Gajah, Perak.
+Batu Gajah railway station is a Malaysian railway station on the northeastern side of and named after the town of Batu Gajah, Perak.
 It was officiated by Dato’ Sri Chan Kong Choy in 2008.
+Owned and operated by Keretapi Tanah Melayu (KTM), the station is currently served by several KTM ETS routes.

-The new station replaces an old station at Jalan Pusing in Batu Gajah town which was closed beginning 19 July 2005 when all services moved to the new station which was operating partially.
+The current station replaces a former station at Jalan Pusing in Batu Gajah town which was closed on 19 July 2005 when all services moved to the new station.
 The old, single-platform wooden station was to have been converted into a museum.

 Location and locality

-The station is located in Kampung Pisang, Batu Gajah in Kinta district of Perak, not far from Batu Gajah town.
-Most of the surrounding areas are KTMB depot and Akademi KTM.
+The station is located in Kampung Pisang, Batu Gajah in the Kinta District of Perak, not far from Batu Gajah town centre.
+Most of the surrounding areas are taken up the KTM depot and KTM Academy.

-This station not only serves those from Batu Gajah but also surrounding areas like Tanjung Tualang and even Lahat and Pusing in Ipoh city areas, as well as Pengkalan residential and business areas including Station 18.
-Passengers to and from Seri Iskandar also alight here, especially students of Universiti Teknologi Petronas (UTP) and Universiti Teknologi MARA campus around it.
+The station also serves other areas apart from Batu Gajah, such as Tanjung Tualang, as well as the southwestern parts of the neighbouring Ipoh city, such as Pengkalan, Station 18, Pusing and Lahat, which are nearer to Batu Gajah than station.
+Passengers to and from Seri Iskandar also alight here, especially students of the PETRONAS University of Technology (UTP) and MARA University of Technology's (UiTM) Seri Iskandar branch campus.